-Number of Deaths from Accidental Overdose
+Estimated Number of Deaths from Overdose

-Countdown to Get Steppin' 2019 Walk for the Homeless
+Countdown to Get Steppin' 2020 Walk for the Homeless

 When I first found Steppingstone, I was at rock bottom.
 I had lost everything to my addiction – my family, my job, my house.
 I was able to move into the Fall River Men’s Recovery Home, and my life was forever changed for the better.
 With the support of the amazing people I met through Steppingstone, I can proudly say today that I have been clean and sober for 5 years.
 I found Steppingstone at my lowest point, and walked away with hope for the future.